Matt Shea: Road rage

+Spokane Mayor

+In September 2023 Spokane Mayor Nadine Woodward was denounced by the Spokane City Council for her August 2023 stage appearance with Matt Shea at a religious gathering.

 Personal life

 Shea married Lisa Jenn in 2002.
 They were divorced in January 2008.
-She was granted a protective order by a court after filing court documents stating her husband treated her "as a possession," and was physically and emotionally abusive.
+She was granted a protective order by a court after filing court documents stating her husband treated her "as a possession" and was physically and emotionally abusive.
 Her brother-in-law testified in court documents that he saw Matt Shea grabbing her "very hard and violently" and pushing her into a vehicle.

 Lisa Shea attested that Matt "insisted she walk on his left side because his sword, if he had one, would be on his right side," and forbade her from writing a church bulletin.
 She also complained that he had expected her to support him financially during and after his time in law school, but that he would not seek profitable employment even after graduating from law school.
 Shea denied any physical abuse, called his ex-wife a "product of the foster care system", and said this was her third divorce.

 Shea married his second wife, the Ukrainian-born Viktoriya Vinnikova, shortly after the divorce.